aspose-3d/Aspose.3D-Doc-md/english/python-net/getting-started/licensing/_index.md

 license.set_license("Aspose.3D.lic")
 ```

-When calling the SetLicense method, the license name should be same as that of your license file.
+When calling the `set_license` method, the license name should be same as that of your license file.
 For example, you can change the license file name to "Aspose.3D.lic.xml".
 Then, in your code, you have to pass the new license name (Aspose.3D.lic.xml) to the SetLicense method.

 #### **Applying a License from a Stream**
 You can load a license from a stream.